eldronzhou/eldronzhou.github.io/_pages/openings.md

 # Undergraduate and Master Students

 If you are interested in computational biology, you are always welcome to our group.
-Dr. Zhou has mentored 8 undergraduate and master students in the past 3 years, 4 of them are currently or offered to be enrolled in the graduate program (4 PhD of statistics/computational biology and 1 master of data science) in US.
+Dr. Zhou has mentored 8 undergraduate and master students in the past 3 years, 4 of them are currently enrolled or admitted to the graduate program (4 PhD of statistics/computational biology and 1 master of data science) in US.
 Feel free to contact us if you want to know what research looks like.

 <!--
 If you are interested in the following positions, please [email your